ashirokov/argpext/index.rst

    Base class for hierarchical script-like object that can be executed on a complete list of command line arguments.
-The list starts with the mandatory sequence of sub-commands that identifies the leaf :func:`Function` class.
-The rest of the command line arguments are used to execute the reference function of that class, as specified in the documentation for :meth:`Function.digest` method.
+The list starts with the mandatory sequence of sub-commands that identifies the leaf :func:`Task` class.
+The rest of the command line arguments are used to execute the reference function of that class, as specified in the documentation for :meth:`Task.digest` method.

    .. attribute:: SUBS

       Specifies the list of child nodes along with their assigned sub-commands.
+This attribute, if defined,
-This attribute must be defined and must be a :py:class:`list` or a :py:class:`tuple` of *(key,basenode)* items, where the *basenode* is an instance of either of :class:`Node` or
+      must be a :py:class:`list` or a :py:class:`tuple` of *(key,basenode)* items, where the *basenode* is an instance of either of :class:`Node` or
-      :class:`Function` class, and the *key* is the sub-command assigned to it.
+      :class:`Task` class, and the *key* is the sub-command assigned to it.
-      :py:exc:`InitializationError` is raised if this
-      attribute is not defined at the evaluation time.

    .. method:: Node.digest(prog=None,args=None)